baudneo/cync-lan/docs/DNS.md

 # OPNsense
 There are a few different methods using OPNsense depending on your setup.
-Unbound allows for fine-tuned per requesting device IP DNS redirection.
+Unbound allows for fine-tuned per requesting device IP, DNS redirection.

 ## Unbound DNS
 To perform domain level DNS redirection (all devices that request `cm.gelighting.com` will be redirected)